 - Space Center Houston welcomes people from around the globe to experience the legacy of the first lunar landing.
 Celebrate the 50th anniversary of the lunar landing and its remarkable achievements among an array of significant Apollo artifacts under one roof.

-- The nonprofit science and space exploration learning center is leading the fundraising to restore Historic Mission Control and preserve this National Historic Landmark, which changed the course of human history.
+- The nonprofit science and space exploration learning center led the fundraising to restore Historic Mission Control and preserve this National Historic Landmark, which changed the course of human history.

 - The historic site will be restored by the 50th anniversary of Apollo 11 in July 2019.